ckxng/avbooth-docs/proposed-updates.md

 The proposed routing improves the operation of the board by leveraging post mixes on the aux and compibing web and lobby mixes.
 Since we are all-vocal, we generally want the same mix in the lobby as we have on the stream.

-The web/lobby mix can run _mostly_ at 0dB reletive to the main mix, except for the lead, which we would pull down to bring him closer to the average volume of the four choral parts.
-Minor tweaks in-service would then trickle down to the web/lobby mix automatically.
+The web/lobby mix would require very little adjustment once set.
+Tweaks to individual main mix levels in-service (such as minor adjustments due to quiet announcers or enthusiastic singers) would then trickle down to the web/lobby mix automatically.

 ![Inputs and Mixing Draft](img/inputs-and-mixing-draft.excalidraw.png)